 Clue Key Distribution.
 In our OMR approach (as for FMD [BLMG21] and single-server PS [MSS+21]), senders need to obtain the prospective recipient's clue key in order to generate clues.
 It is natural to consider the clue key to be an extension of the recipient's public address, shared by the same trusted channels.
 Zcash's Unified Addresses mechanism [HWH+21] indeed allows such data to be included with public addresses in a backwards-compatible way, and payment URIs [SC12, NH20] can be similarly extended.
-The clue key size of 130 kB (induced by the PVW public key) has some usability issues: it is too large for standard QR codes, or for full display on small screens, although it is still easy to compare such addresses manually.48
+The clue key size of 133 kB (induced by the PVW public key) has usability issues: it is too large for standard QR codes, or for full display on small screens, although it is still easy to compare such addresses manually.46

-An alternative approach is to use a Unified Address that contains a short URL where the clue key can be fetched from (which can point, e.g., to the recipient's secure web server, a Tor hidden service, or IPFS).
+Alternatively, the Unified Address can contain a short URL from which the clue key can be fetched (and which can point, e.g., to the recipient's secure web server, a Tor hidden service, or IPFS).
 More generally, one can on any general-purpose registry or key-value storage system with suitable privacy and availability guarantees.

-Zcash diversified addresses [HBHW21] can be accompanied by different clue keys while preserving address unlinkability, using the full-key-unlinkability property of OMR2/OMR3 (i.e., the RegenClueKey procedure of Section 9.3).
-This means that incoming payments, sent to any of the user's (perhaps numerous) diversified addresses, can be both retrieved and spent using a single secret key tuple.
+Zcash diversified addresses [HBHW21] can be accompanied by different clue keys while preserving address unlinkability, using the full-key-unlinkability property of OMRp1/OMRp2(i.e., the RegenClueKey procedure of Section 9.3).
+This means that incoming payments, sent to any of the user's (perhaps numerous) diversified addresses, can be both retrieved and spent using a single key tuple.

 Clue Embedding.
 Clues of size 956 bytes need to be attached to every payload.
-This is comparable to the roughly 1.3 kB of data (on average) already placed on-chain per such payment.49
+This is comparable to the roughly 1.3 kB of data (on average) already placed on-chain per such payment.47

 It would be the cleanest to extend the transaction format with a dedicated clue field.
 There are also several methods to embed the information in the existing transaction format.
 First, we can embed OP_RETURN data in the Bitcoin-like scripting language that Zcash supports.
 Second, we can create dummy output descriptions with 0 monetary value, and populate their memo ciphertext with arbitrary data (580 bytes each).
-Either way, the sender would packetize and encode each clue into multiple OP_RETURN records or memo ciphertext in the same transaction; and the detector would detect these and reassemble them into clues.50
+Either way, the sender would packetize and encode each clue into multiple OP_RETURN records or memo ciphertext in the same transaction; and the detector would detect these and reassemble them into clues.48